Q: How did you become STOP-DWI coordinator?

 A: Alcohol is a drug that impairs your judgment and lowers your inhibitions.
 Our goal is to reduce the number of impaired driving crashes and fatalities.
 We’ve made significant progress over the years, but there are still too many drivers getting behind the wheel or using drugs.
 We’ve seen a significant decline in the number of tickets issued for impaired driving, but also a decrease in the number of crashes and fatalities.
 That’s our goal, to reduce them, but understand the very nature of consuming alcohol is going to lead people to make poor decisions.

-Do you think some people don’t realize they’re drunk until it’s too late?
+Q: Do you think some people don’t realize they’re drunk until it’s too late?

 A: A lot of people confuse tolerance with intoxication.
 You might have two people — same height, weight, gender — drink two drinks.
-One is falling over drunk and one has no visible problems.
+One is falling over drunk, and one has no visible problems.
 But that’s tolerance.
-Intoxication is the alcohol’s effect on your body and it affects everyone the same.
-There’s variables in how quickly your blood alcohol content is going to rise or fall, based on if you had something to eat or are diluting it with water.
+Intoxication is the alcohol’s effect on your body, and it affects everyone the same.
+There are variables in how quickly your blood alcohol content is going to rise or fall, based on if you had something to eat or are diluting it with water.
 Just because you’re able to drink six beers, speak clearly and walk a straight line, doesn’t mean your body isn’t impaired.
 The body’s reaction to alcohol consumption, clues police are looking for in field testing, are things you can’t control.
 Your body has smooth muscles that control say, your eyes, so even if you think you’re not impaired and can speak clearly, the clues in your eyes are present because it’s an involuntary movement you have no control over.

-What local STOP-DWI events help best send the message?
+Q: What local STOP-DWI events help best send the message?

 A: These events have been running for decades and have their own unique messages.
 The Chris Thater Memorial is a national-level outdoor event in August that focuses on the deadly consequences of impaired driving, specifically how dangerous drunk driving can be for pedestrians, cyclists and motorists themselves.
 The Holiday Classic focuses on underage drinking prevention and raises awareness in December, which happens to be the deadliest month of the year for alcohol and drug related crashes and fatalities.